Vishishtadvaita: Causality

 According to Vishishtadvaita, the Universe and Sentients always exist.
-However, they begin from a subtle state and undergo transformation.
+However, they begin from a subtle state and transform.
 The subtle state is called a causal state, while the transformed state is called the effect state.
 The causal state is when Brahman is internally not distinguishable by name and form.

 It can be said that Vishishtadvaita follows Brahma-Prakara-Parinama Vada.
 That is to say, it is the modes (Jivas and Jagat) of Brahman which is under evolution.
 The cause and effect only refer to the pan-organistic body transformation.
-Brahman as the Universal Self is unchanging and eternal.
+Brahman, as the Universal Self, is unchanging and eternal.

-Brahman having the subtle (sūkṣma) chit and achit entities as his Śarīra/Prakāra(body/mode) before manifestation is the same Brahman having the expanded (sthūla) chit and achit entities as Śarīra/Prakāra(body/mode) after manifestation.
+Brahman, having the subtle (sūkṣma) chit and achit entities as his Śarīra/Prakāra(body/mode) before manifestation, is the same Brahman having the expanded (sthūla) chit and achit entities as Śarīra/Prakāra(body/mode) after manifestation.

-The essential feature is that the underlying entity is the same, the changes are in the description of that entity.